invisible-college/ietf-braid-draft/wiki-braid.md

 {delete: "path"}
 ```

+This is the simplest form of braid messages.
+They are easy to implement, but since they have no versions, parents, patches, or merge types, they do not guarantee consistency across peers.

 #### Basic example
 Here is an example session from a client's perspective, where it requests a resource, changes a field on it, and closes the connection: